Sorry for the long delay between updates but we’ve been watching The Celestial Toymaker. Need I say more?

 I sigh.

 Me: That connection is far too complicated to get into now.
 I’ll explain later.
 In bed.
-Anyway, the other Bentham wrote this review and he said The Celestial Toymaker was bloody brilliant.
-And on paper, it does look pretty good: a weird godlike being who can bring toys to life (that’s very Doctor Who), who had a grudge against the Doctor, all within this surreal, dreamlike landscape.
-Well, it sounded fab, so it was very easy to believe.
+Anyway, the other Bentham wrote this review where he said The Celestial Toymaker was bloody brilliant.
+And on paper, it does look pretty good – a weird godlike being who can bring toys to life (that’s very Doctor Who), who had a grudge against the Doctor, all within this surreal, dreamlike landscape.
+Well, it sounded fabulous, so it was easy to believe.

-Sue gobsmacked.
-She cannot get her head around this.
+Sue’s gobsmacked.
+She can’t get her head around this.

-Me: And then, in the 1990s, people finally got to see the surviving episode and the doubts started to creep in.
-And then the doubts turned to disappointment, and then the disappointment turned to loathing.
-I think the consensus now is that The Celestial Toymaker lies somewhere between pedophilia and genocide.
+Me: And then, in the 1990s, people finally got to see the surviving episode, and that’s when doubts began to creep in.
+The doubts subsequently turned to disappointment, and then the disappointment turned to loathing.
+I think the consensus now is that The Celestial Toymaker lies somewhere between paedophilia and genocide.

 Sue: So why didn’t the fan club change the name of their magazine to something else?
-Now that everyone knows this is irredeemable racist shite, why don’t they call it Genesis of the Daleks instead?
+Now that everyone knows this is irredeemable racist shite, why don’t they call their magazine Genesis of the Daleks instead?

 The Dancing Floor

-Sue: Come on, it’s not that bad.
-It’s only twenty minutes of your life that you’ll never get back.
+Sue: Come on, it isn’t that bad.
+It’s only 20 minutes of your life you’ll never get back.

 Sue: We’ve skipped two days already.
 I can’t remember what happened in the last episode.

-Me: Don’t worry, it’s exactly the same thing that will happen in the NEXT EPISODE! **** ALL!
+Me: Don’t worry, exactly the same thing will happen in this episode: **** ALL!

-Steven and Dodo’s next game involves a cryptic clue (“This is very 3-2-1“), and the hunt for a key.
-Most of the action takes place in a kitchen, where two characters from a storybook have been brought to life.
+Steven and Dodo’s next game involves a cryptic clue (“This is very 3-2-1”), and a missing key.
+The action takes place in a kitchen, where two characters from a storybook have been brought to life.
 To bicker, mainly.

-Sue: I have definitely seen this episode before.
-I distinctly remember the solider and the cook, Mrs. Wiggins.
+Sue: I’ve definitely seen this episode before; I can remember the soldier and the cook, Mrs Wiggins.
 The key is in the pie, by the way.

 She’s right.
-Then again, the location of the key is so obvious, a four year-old child could have worked it out.
+Then again, the key’s location is so obvious, a four-year-old child could work it out.
 Actually, maybe she did.

 Sue: This section is a bit like Upstairs, Downstairs.
 Only shit.